 The Confederation of Canadian Unions consists of seven unions with a combined membership of almost 20,000 workers from across the country, in both the private and public sectors.

-CUSW is a highly participatory, democratic skilled trades union based in Ontario, and its membership includes a variety of workers, including electricians, mechanics, millwrights and machinists, plumbers, and technicians.
+CUSW (Canadian Union of Skilled Workers) is a highly participatory, democratic skilled trades union based in Ontario, and its membership includes a variety of workers, including electricians, mechanics, millwrights and machinists, plumbers, and technicians.
 CUSW prides itself on its participatory model of organization, where rank and file members drive the agenda and take active, formal roles in the decision-making process of the union.
 CUSW includes several committees, including health, safety and wellness, political action, technology, training and education, retirees and values and beliefs.

 The Nova Scotia Union of Public and Private Employees consists of over 2,000 workers in Nova Scotia.
 The union stands for improvement of the economic, social and cultural life of working people and the extension of civil rights and liberties, and promotes the rights and freedoms of working people and in particular, the right to belong to effective and democratic labour organizations.